-Eric Schmidbauer is an Assistant Professor of Economics at the University of Central Florida.
+Eric Schmidbauer is an Associate Professor of Economics at the University of Central Florida.
 He completed his Ph.D. from Indiana University in 2014 and received his undergraduate degree from the University of Michigan.
 His research interests include the economics of information, industrial organization and marketing.
 He principally teaches courses in microeconomics at the undergraduate and MBA level.

 To visit his personal webpage, click here.

 Multi-period Competitive Cheap Talk with Highly Biased Experts

 New and Improved?

 Equilibrium Informativeness in Veto Games

 Journal of Economic Behavior & Organization, 158, 255-268

 Free Product Trials: Disclosing Quality and Match Value